Matthew-Curry/RetireRight/README.md

 **writer:** Utility methods to write HTTP responses containing all needed CORS headers. <br>
 **simulator:** Exposes core simulation method to simulate a given scenario for a given user <br>

+### frontend
+Application code is in the src folder

+**api:** Holds Javascript methods used by the app to make calls to the backend REST API **cognito:** Javascript wrapper around the AWS cognito SDK to handle calls to the service for auth functionality **components/pages:** Application pages used by the router **components/core:** Core application components **router*:* The vue router to the different pages, handles auth flow.
+**App.vue**: The core app.
+Responsible for updating and mediating data to the other components.